-EE broadband packages are available on 18-month contracts and are ‘truly unlimited’, so you can use as much data as you like without worrying about racking up extra charges for excess usage or your speeds being capped at peak times.
+EE ADSL and fast broadband packages are available on 18-month contracts and are ‘truly unlimited’, so you can use as much data as you like without worrying about racking up extra charges for excess usage or your speeds being capped at peak times.

 Choose standard broadband and you’ll be supplied with a EE’s Bright box router.
 But all fibre products come with the more powerful Smart Hub.

 In ascending order of price and speeds, EE’s packages are:

 - Standard broadband – EE’s ADSl service with average speeds of 10Mbps.
 Apt for people who live alone or households with two occupants.

 - Fibre broadband – Entry-level fibre optic broadband with average speeds of 36Mbps.
 Good for small family homes

 - Fibre Plus broadband – A little more expensive, but gets you average speeds of 67Mbps.
 Choose this if you’re in a large family home or shared student accommodation

 - Fibre Max 1 broadband - Not cheap.
 But with average speeds of 145Mbps, you’re getting a really excellent service.
 Suits gamers who want a superior online gaming experience, as well movie buffs who stream in 4K.

 - Fibre Max 2 broadband - EE’s ultrafast service with an average speed of 300Mbps.
 A top-of-the-range product for the busiest homes, with lots of internet-enabled gadgets and streaming devices and games consoles in multiple rooms.